recp/cglm/docs/source/opengl.rst

    /* ... */
    glUniformMatrix4fv(location, count, GL_FALSE, (float *)matrix);

 in this way, passing aray of matrices is same

-Passing / Uniforming Vectors to OpenGL:¶
+Passing / Uniforming Vectors to OpenGL:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You don't need to do extra thing when passing cglm vectors to OpengL or other APIs.